Why Is It That Jesus Working on the Sabbath Was Fulfilling the Law?

 Thesaid: “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfill.
 For truly I say to you, Till heaven and earth pass, one stroke or one pronunciation mark shall in no wise pass from the law, till all be fulfilled” (Matthew 5:17–18).
 Through the Lord Jesus’ words we can know that the work He did was not to abolish the law, but to fulfill it.
 Some people, however, feel perplexed: If the Lord Jesus didn’t come to abolish the law of the Old Testament, then why did He not keep the Sabbath but instead allowed His disciples to pick and eat the heads of grain when they passed through the corn fields?
 What did the Lord actually mean by saying “fulfill”?
 How are we to understand His words?

-It is said in a book of truth: “The work done by Jesus was merely a stage higher than the Old Testament; it was used to begin an age, and to lead that age.
-Why did He say, ‘I have not come to destroy the law, but to fulfill’?
-Yet in His work there was much which differed from the laws practiced and the commandments followed by the Israelites of the Old Testament, for He did not come to obey the law, but to fulfill it.
-The process of fulfilling it included many actual things: His work was more practical and real, and, furthermore, it was alive, and not the blind adherence to doctrine.
+It is said in a book: “The work done by Jesus was merely a stage higher than the Old Testament; it was used to begin an age, and to lead that age.
+Why did He say, ‘I have not come to destroy the law, but to fulfill the law’?
+Yet in His work there was much that differed from the laws practiced and the commandments followed by the Israelites of the Old Testament, for He did not come to obey the law, but to fulfill it.
+The process of fulfilling it included many practical things: His work was more practical and real, and, furthermore, it was more alive, and was not blind adherence to rules.
 Did the Israelites not keep the Sabbath?
-When Jesus came He did not observe the Sabbath, for He said thatwas the Lord of the Sabbath, and when the Lord of the Sabbath arrived, He would do as He wished.
+When Jesus came, He did not observe the Sabbath, for He said thatwas the Lord of the Sabbath, and when the Lord of the Sabbath arrived, He would do as He wished.
 He had come to fulfill the laws of the Old Testament and to change the laws” (“The Vision of God’s Work (1)”).

 God’s work is progressing in a forward direction step by step, and according to the nature of each age, He proposes different requirements for people and gives them different means of practice.
 We humans, however, love to cling to the old and tend to measure, analyze and scrutinize God’s new work based on what He did in the past.
 Once there is any inconsistency, we doubt, deny and refuse to accept God’s new work.
 The Pharisees at the time of Jesus believed that the Sabbath must always be kept, so when they saw that the Lord Jesus tended to the sick on the Sabbath, they used the laws of the Old Testament to measure His work, and even tempted, judged and condemned it.
 In the end, they nailed the Lord Jesus to the cross and lost the Lord’s salvation for eternity.
 From this we can understand that no matter in what way God works or how much His work does not conform to our notions, we shouldn’t use God’s previous work to delimit His new work.
 This is because all the work God does is to better save and change man, and is for us to better obey Him and gain His salvation.
 Back then, those disciples such as Peter, Matthew and James as well as the others who followed the Lord Jesus saw this fact, so they left the fetters of the law behind them and followed the Lord Jesus, thus gaining His redemption.